RCastTX/BellaBeatsCaseStudy.github.io/README.md

 ```
 # Cleaning Process through BigQuery
 **1 Step:**
-Used the *Distinct* function to ensure there weren't any duplicates in any of my tables.
+I used the *Distinct* function to ensure no duplicates in my tables.
 I checked the Id and datetime columns.
 I also Replaced "table_name" with the table I checked.

 ```sql
 SELECT